Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 \subsubsection{Types $I_n$, $n>0$}

-$I_n$ singularities with $n>0$ are IR free theories with a CB parameter of dimension $\D(u)=1$.
-They therefore must be $\U(1)$ gauge theories.
+The $I_n$ singularities with $n>0$ have a CB parameter of dimension $\D(u)=1$ and at the singularity the low energy gauge coupling on the CB becomes free: $\lim_{u\to 0}\t(u) = i\infty$.
+They therefore are naturally interpreted as IR free $\U(1)$ gauge theories.
 The $I_n$ singularity has a ${T^n}$ EM-duality monodromy (see table \ref{Table:Kodaira}) and therefore corresponds to a $\U(1)$ theory with beta function with one-loop coefficient proportional to $n$ \cite{Seiberg:1994rs,Seiberg:1994aj}.
 Choose the normalization of the $\U(1)$ gauge coupling so that a hypermultiplet with charge 1 contributes 1 to the one-loop beta function coefficient.
 Then a $\U(1)$ gauge theory with $N$ massless charged hypermultiplets of (electric) charges $Q_a$, $a=1,\ldots,N$, gives an $I_n$ singularity with $n=\sum_{a=1}^N Q_a^2$.

 For instance, an $I_n$ singularity could be realized by a $\U(1)$ gauge theory with $n$ charge-1 hypermultiplets, or by one with a single charge-$\sqrt{n}$ hypermultiplet.
 In the first case, the theory would have a $\U(n)$ flavor symmetry and thus $n$ distinct mass deformations, while in the second case the theory has a $\U(1)$ flavor symmetry and a single mass term.
 (Electric and magnetic charges which are multiples of square roots of integers are allowed by the Dirac quantization condition; see the discussion of charge normalizations in appendix \ref{app:details} and section \ref{ssec:DQC}.)